MxNxPx/katacoda-scenarios/k8s-training/k8s-103/step2.md

 ## Validate the Service

-Lastly, run the below command to list all services, deployments and pods with the label 'user=a123456'.
+Lastly, run the below command to list deployments, services, pods, and endpoints with the label 'user=a123456' (with some detail using '-o wide').

-`kubectl get svc,deploy,po -l user=a123456`{{execute}}
+`kubectl get deploy,svc,po,ep -l user=a123456 -o wide`{{execute}}

 ---